ryanflach/robot_world/README.md

 Utilizes SQLite3 for its database, Bootstrap for CSS, and ERB for it's views (HAML is used for the dashboard, as an additional exercise).

-Additionally, basic HTTP authorization is in place to protect the app from unknowns.
+Additionally, basic HTTP authorization is in place to protect the app from unknown individuals.

 ## Usage
 In the terminal, from the root folder of the project (`robot_world`), run `shotgun`.